AustinKelsay/vibible/llm/context/CHAT.md

 - Chat requests are stateless; the server only sees what is sent per request.
 - The client sends a compact page context with every message.
 - Context includes passage metadata (book, chapter, verse number) and the current verse.
-- The server builds a short system prompt: a basic Vibible description plus the compacted context.
+- The server builds a short system prompt: a basic Visibible description plus the compacted context.

 ## Single Verse Context